LEADING OFF: Judge closing in on DiMaggio; Maddon vs Rays | Taiwan News

 GET WELL, TITO

 Indians manager Terry Francona is hoping to get past some recent health issues.
-Francona was admitted to the Cleveland Clinic for tests and missed Tuesday's game against San Diego.
+Francona was admitted to the Cleveland Clinic for tests and missed Tuesday night's game against San Diego.
 The 58-year-old skipper was hospitalized twice last month after becoming lightheaded and having a rapid heart rate.
 He was fitted with a heart monitor last week and said at the time doctors had ruled out any serious health problems.
 Team president Chris Antonetti said Francona did not experience the previous symptoms again, and the tests were being done to help determine what's causing the issue.
+Antonetti didn't know if Francona would spend the night at the hospital or when he would resume his managerial duties.
 Bench coach Brad Mills has run the Indians in Francona's absence.

 CHASING JOE D